By David Joel Miller.

-Personally from this distance of 150 years I can tell you that the number of family members on my tree who fought in that great war is too many to count.
-I also know, though in a more fragmentary manner that many of those ancestors and their offspring developed addiction to drugs, alcoholism and a wide variety of serious mental illnesses in the years following that war.
+Personally, from this distance of 150 years, I can tell you that the number of family members on my tree who fought in that great war is too many to count.
+I also know, though in a more fragmentary manner that many of those ancestors and their offspring developed an addiction to drugs, alcoholism, and a wide variety of serious mental illnesses in the years following that war.

 I am not sure we can blame all the insanity in the family tree on that one war, like all families we had black sheep and bizarre behavior before and after that war.
 But the connections are too specific and close in time for me to not take notice that the effects a horrific war play on the psyche of individuals, families, and countries for a long time after a war officially ends.